abkraynak/data-mining/README.md

 predict annual compensation of tech workers in the US and Europe.

 ## Objectives
+To create a model to accurately estimate a devloper's salary given demographic and technical information about that person.
+This can be a helpful tool for employees to determine if they are being paid a fair salary.

 ## Usage
 To run, download the repository and execute the file `main.py` in the `src` directory with your python path variable.